 Content marketing has long been used in print, too.
 Attorneys and other professionals who didn’t advertise promoted themselves by writing articles that appeared in professional journals.
 The articles included brief blurbs describing the author’s credentials and company name.

-In fact, the only “new” thing about content marketing–other than someone giving it a name–is that it has become an industry–an industry that’s by 2021.
+In fact, the only “new” thing about content marketing — other than someone giving it a name — is that it has become a multi-billion-dollar industry.
 The reason?
 The Internet has made it easy to research the pros and cons of every purchase and every vendor before talking to a salesperson or consultant or stepping foot in a store.

 Why Content Marketing Is Important for Small Business

 Content marketing is important because it’s how customers today learn about and choose products and services to buy.
 The right content can get your product or service noticed and keeps it on the prospect’s radar as they move through the buying cycle from product discovery to final choice.
 Even if your business gets most of its customers from personal contacts, referrals, and recommendations, the people who may want to do business with you are going to go online to learn more about you and what you sell before they make a commitment to buy from you.